tylermauthe/strider-heroku/Readme.md

 ![screenshot](docs/heroku_api_key.png)

-# Confifugring Strider to use your Heroku API Client
+# Configuring Strider to use your Heroku API Client
 Once you have your `HEROKU_OAUTH_ID` and `HEROKU_OAUTH_SECRET`, you must configure Strider to use them like this:

 `heroku config:add PLUGIN_HEROKU_CLIENT_ID=<CLIENT_ID_FROM_HEROKU> PLUGIN_HEROKU_CLIENT_SECRET=<CLIENT_SECRET_FROM_HEROKU>`